 Is Greenwashing worth the risk?

 Greenwashing has been linked to a phenomenon called “Green Scepticism”.

-Green Scepticism does not only hurt those businesses that participate in greenwashing, but genuinely green businesses as well.
-This again will have a negative impact on the environment as customers might not chose more environmentally friendly products as they don’t trust the brands’ claims to be true.
+Green Scepticism does not only hurt those businesses that participate in greenwashing but genuinely green businesses as well.
+This again will harm the environment as customers might not choose more environmentally friendly products as they don’t trust the brands’ claims to be true.

-Green Scepticism most likely come to existence because of a customer’s experience with Greenwashing in the past.
+Green Scepticism most likely comes into existence because of a customer’s experience with Greenwashing in the past.
 Research has shown that when customers realize that businesses have been using Greenwashing strategies, the consequences can be detrimental.
 In some cases, customers describe feeling betrayed when it comes to Greenwashing.
-With feelings as strong as these, brand trust will decline significantly, along with lead generation, and ultimately sales.
-These negative consequences works similarly for both outright lies and half-lies.
+With feelings as strong as these, brand trust will decline significantly, along with lead generation and, ultimately, sales.
+These negative consequences work similarly for both outright lies and half-lies.

 What should you do?

-Hopefully you’ve realized that Greenwashing is no worth the risks or the guilty conscience, and you are now looking for other ways to market your business.
-Here are the two most important next steps:
+Hopefully, you’ve realized that Greenwashing is not worth the risks or the guilty conscience, and you’re now looking for other ways to market your business and reduce your overall environmental impact.
+If so, here are the two most important next steps:

 Start by reducing your business’ carbon footprints today to make your customers happy and the planet as well!